 I was married and divorced in Florida and i used my ex last name during the marriage but when we both were separated i didn't know that i need to ask for my maiden name back.
 Now i couldn't get my maiden name back as it is not mentioned in my divorce decree.
-Currently am living in Indiana from past...
+Currently am living in Indiana...
 Read more »

 Unfortunately, since you did not change your name in the Divorce Decree, you will need to Petition for a Name Change in Indiana.
 The Indiana Supreme Court has a "self service" section that has some online materials on how to file for a Name Change.
 I included the link below:...Read more »

 I would need to know more details about the case to give you a better answer, but I assume you have 2 cases going.
 The Divorce court ordered her to pay 1/2 the cost, but there is a Civil case where both of you are liable for the house issue.

 Unfortunately, you are still responsible for...Read more »